zefhub/zef-docs/docs/environment-variables.md

   stored.
 Defaults to `$HOME/.zef`.
 The config file itself is located at `ZEFDB_SESSION_PATH/config.yaml`.

 The following variables match to configuration options that can be modified through the
-`config` zefop.
-The variables will be merely listed here, see [config](configuration-config) for more
+`config` ZefOp.
+The variables will be merely listed here, see [[ZefDoc - Runtime Config]] for more
-details about their behaviour.
+details about their behavior.

 - `ZEFDB_LOGIN_AUTOCONNECT`
 - `ZEFDB_BUTLER_AUTOSTART`